 This evening, we’ll enjoy dinner at a local restaurant.

 This morning, we travel into the countryside to share A Day in the Life of Donghan, a village where the colorful "peasant" painting style originated in the 1950s.
-We’ll meet local families for a discussion of what life is like in this rural community, and break up into smaller groups to participate in preparing and sharing lunch in the homes of our hosts.
-We'll also visit an artist’s studio to see how Donghan’s painting tradition is still thriving, and stroll through the old part of the village and see firsthand how life has changed in recent times for the people who live here.
-Afterward, we return to our hotel.
+After a stop at a local market, we'll stroll through the old part of the village and see firsthand how life has changed in recent times for the people who live here.
+Then, we'll break up into smaller groups to learn how to make dumplings in the home of local families, followed by a Home-Hosted Lunch with our gracious hosts.
+Afterward, we'll all gather together at one of the family's homes to learn more about the everyday lives of farmers in China's countryside before returning to our hotel and some time at leisure.
 For a change of pace, dinner this evening is included at an Islamic restaurant in Xian’s famous Muslim Quarter.

 This morning, we transfer to the airport for our flight to Chengdu.
 When we arrive this afternoon, you’ll have some time at leisure before dinner at a local restaurant.

-After dinner, you can join our optional tour: Changing Faces Opera with Backstage Visit.
+After dinner, you can join our optional tour: Changing Faces Opera.
 Face changing, or bian lian in Chinese, is an ancient Chinese dramatic art that is part of the traditional Sichuan style of opera.
 Performers wear brightly colored costumes and move to quick, dramatic music.
 But what is most impressive is their ability to change from one vividly colored mask to another in magically quick succession.
-Before the performance, we'll meet the performers backstage and try another Chinese art: hand shadow play done with a high degree of sophistication.

 This morning, we visit the Panda Sanctuary, located just outside of Chengdu.
 Because of its location in Sichuan Province, native habitat of the giant panda, this facility has live pandas on display, the largest number you can see anywhere in the world.
 Here you can see these large, beautiful animals freely roaming and munching on bamboo in a natural environment.
 There are only 1,000 pandas still living in the wild in all of China, mostly in northern Sichuan and in Gansu and Shaanxi provinces, in elevations between 4,000 and 10,000 feet.